DRIVING INSTRUCTOR TRAINING

 Part 3 – Instructional Ability

 - Demonstrate that you can impart your knowledge to others.

 - In two half-hour sessions the examiner acts as a pupil in a role-play situation.

-After passing all three parts of the DSA tests, you'll be awarded a green badge indicating that you're a fully qualified driving instructor.
+After passing all three parts of the DVSA tests, you'll be awarded a green badge indicating that you're a fully qualified driving instructor.